pdowler/containers/README.md

 # containers
 This is my standard deployment of containers for development and local testing.

 One time:
-1. create docker26 subnet
+1. run `docker-create-net` to create docker26 subnet (one time)
-2. copy scripts/docker-static-ip into $HOME/bin
+2. cp other scripts/docker-* into $HOME/bin
-2. add a server cert to infra/haproxy
+3. put the HAProxy server cert in ~/work/etc/dev-server-cert.pem
-3. add haproxy server name (matching cert) to /etc/hosts (haproxy.cadc.dao.nrc.ca for me)
+4. add `172.26.0.2 haproxy.cadc.dao.nrc.ca` to /etc/hosts

 The haproxy server name also appears in:
 * infra/reg/config/reg-resource-caps.properties (for local services)